 In 2020, we issued an aggregate of 49,295,005 ordinary shares in four capital increases that occurred in February, June, July and October for total gross proceeds to us of ε 23,486 thousand.
-In relation to these equity transactions, we incurred costs of ε 3,496 thousand.
+In relation to these equity transactions, we incurred costs of ε 3.496 thousand.

-Pursuant to a summary judgement dated May 7, 2020, we were required to pay damages in an amount of ε 385 thousand and deliver 2,050,000 ordinary shares to NEGMA.
-Following the decision of the Paris Court of Appeal in November 2020, we received an indemnity from NEGMA of ε 419 thousand.
+Pursuant to a summary judgement dated May 7, 2020, we were required under penalty (which amounted to €7 thousand) to pay €378 thousand as a settlement according to contractual terms of the NEGMA agreement on ORNANE for which Negma had sent a conversion notice before April 6, 2020 and deliver 2,050,000 ordinary shares to NEGMA.
+Following the decision of the Paris Court of Appeal in November 2020, we received an indemnity from NEGMA of €419 thousand.

-Proceeds from the subscription of warrants and the exercise of warrants amounted to $\[mathcal{e}\]$ 271 thousand and $\[mathcal{e}\]$ 862 thousand, respectively, for 2020.
-The subscription and the exercise of the investors' warrants by our CEO in April 2020 was settled against the $\[mathcal{e}\]$ 630 thousand due to our CEO following our acquisition of patents rights ($\[mathcal{e}\]$ 177 thousand for the subscription of warrants and $\[mathcal{e}\]$ 453 thousand for the exercise of warrants).
+Proceeds from the subscription of warrants and the exercise of warrants amounted to \in 271 thousand and \in 862 thousand, respectively, for 2020.
+The subscription and the exercise of the investors' warrants by our CEO in April 2020 was settled against the \in 630 thousand due to our CEO following our acquisition of patents rights (\in 177 thousand for the subscription of warrants and \in 453 thousand for the exercise of warrants).